labbsr0x/reservoirs-watch/README.md

 docker run -p 8080:8080 <name:tag>
 ```

-- To run the Scraper with the Conductor and the Schellar
+- To run the Scraper with the Conductor

 ``` bash
 docker-compose up --build